Will Ryman: Early life and career

-Will Ryman was born on December 29, 1969, in New York City.
+Will Ryman was born on December 29, 1969, in New York City in family of Robert Ryman.

 In his early twenties, pursuing a career as a playwright, Ryman began taking playwriting workshops, and immersed himself in the work of Samuel Beckett, Jean-Paul Sartre, and Eugene Ionesco.

 For twelve years, Ryman wrote his own plays while working a series of jobs as a script reader, a prep chef, and a line cook.

 In 1999, Ryman’s Absurdist play The Encounter debuted at New York’s Trilogy Theater.

 At the age of 32, Ryman began to make sculptures of the characters in his plays in an effort to “envision them more fully.”
 Ryman created these sculptures out of a desire to "let the play's scenery tell the whole story, and to create theater with no lines or actors, but just the world itself."

 A self-taught visual artist, Ryman made his earliest works from papier-mâché and combined household materials and everyday objects.
 As Ryman recounts, “I basically took apart my bookshelves and my coat tree and got some papier-mâché and built a hundred or so figures about four feet tall.”

 These small expressive sculptures with outstretched arms and wailing mouths evolved into an artwork Ryman titled “The Pit,” which was shown in his first gallery exhibition in 2004 at Klemens Gasser & Tanja Grunert in Chelsea, and in 2005 as part of “Greater New York” at P.S.1 in Long Island City, which helped launch his career as an artist.

 Ryman developed an ambitious large-scale sculpture practice using materials as varied as coal, steel, computer parts, paper towels, bullets, and bronze.